SeminiThambavita/selenium-QA-learning/seleniumlogin/README.md

 # Selenium QA Learning

 This is a display of my QA learning journey.
-It automates a simple login functionality using Selenium WebDriver, TestNG, and WebDriverManager.
+It automates testing a simple login functionality using Selenium WebDriver, TestNG, and WebDriverManager.

 ## Tech Stack
 - Java 21